mishastarrrr-ctrl/starr.os/README.md

 - Undefeated style.

 ## Tech Stack
-- Tools: WinBoat, Cubic, Affinity, VSCode, and Kubuntu.
+- Tools: WinBoat, Cubic, Affinity, VSCode, and Linux From Scratch.

 ## How it works (high level) (soon)
 Explains the system in simple terms.